USAJOBS/openopps-help/applicants/participate.md

 Once you have a profile, you can apply to any open internship opportunities.

 1. Click **Find opportunities** on the home page or the search icon in the top navigation.
+2. Click **Internships** in the navigation.
-2. Enter a keyword into the search box to search for opportunities that interest you.
+3. Scroll through the available internships or enter a keyword into the search box to search for internships that interest you.
-3. Use the search filters, on the right, to narrow your results.
+4. Use the search filters, on the right, to narrow your results.
 You can search by status, commitment, community, skill, language, agency and more.
 [Learn how to search](search) for internships.
-4. Read the internship details to learn what skills are needed, how much time is involved and to see if it’s a good match for you.
+5. Read the internship details to learn what skills are needed, how much time is involved and to see if it’s a good match for you.
-5. Click **Apply** if you’re interested in the internship.
+6. Click **Apply** if you’re interested in the internship.
-6. Follow the steps outlined in the apply process.
+7. Follow the steps outlined in the apply process.

 ## What happens after I apply?